 without Steve Smith,” mourned Teddy Kennedy.
 Smith was 62.

 Theodore C. Sorensen opened up JFK’s medical records to historian Robert Dallek.

-remarried twice, each time to wealthy women.
-He died of myeloma, a form of cancer, at his
+JFK, remarried twice, each time to wealthy women.
+He died of myeloma, a form of

-finally admitted JFK suffered from Addison’s Disease.
-Dr. Travell died at Northampton,
+also finally admitted JFK suffered from Addison’s Disease.
+Dr. Travell died at

 Harry S Truman died in Kansas City on December 26, 1972.
 He was 88.